iiroj/Finnish-Bank-And-Insurance-Company-Logos/README.md

 All copyrights of individual logos belong to the respective companies.

 I take no credit or responsibility, and only make these available.
-Do not use the logos without excplicit permission.
+Do not use the logos without explicit permission.

 ## Included logos: